Del Norte Historic Neighborhood History

 With statehood granted, he resigned his government post, establishing a dairy and constructing a home on the historic Hancock homestead, which Norton had purchased at the turn of the century.
 A visionary, Dr. Norton had anticipated residential development on the southern half of this land.

-Shortly after purchase, he planted prospective gridded streets with tamarack, ash, and orange trees.
-With completion of his home on the property’s northern edge, a large two story Mission Style structure he called Del Norte House, the scene was set for development.
+Shortly after purchase, Norton planted prospective gridded streets with tamarack, ash, and orange trees.
+With completion of his home on the property’s northern edge, a large two-story Mission Style structure he called Del Norte House, the scene was set for development.